 No worries if you have a gas powered RC helicopter, a trip to the local gas station with the good old jerry can and a few bucks later you are in good shape for many more flights.

-We already know that model gas engines don’t have the same power to weight ratio as their little nitro brothers (they are getting closer each year), but there are a couple of other potential problems associated with model gas engines.
+We already know that model gas engines don’t have the same power to weight ratio as their little nitro brothers.
+Hard 3D flying is simply not possible.
+Normal, sport, or light 3D is very possible.

 Spark plugs and high voltage ignition systems create a lot of “electrical noise” also called radio noise.
 In fact, the first experiments with radio transmission way back when used large spark generators to create radio waves that could be received over distances.
 You can also hear this noise on an AM radio when there is an electrical storm near by.
 Radio noise and radio control generally don’t get along as you can imagine.